ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/probes/startup-probe-demo.md

             imagePullPolicy: Always
             ports:
               - containerPort: 5000
-            readinessProbe:
-              httpGet:
-                path: /health
+            startupProbe:
+              tcpSocket:
                 port: 5000
-              initialDelaySeconds: 0
+              initialDelaySeconds: 70
               periodSeconds: 5
               timeoutSeconds: 1
               successThreshold: 1
               failureThreshold: 1
     ```

-Fields for readiness probes:
+Fields for startup probes:

-- `initialDelaySeconds`: Number of seconds after the container has started before readiness probe is initiated.
+- `initialDelaySeconds`: Number of seconds after the container has started before startup probe is initiated.
 Defaults to 0 seconds.
 Minimum value is 0.
 - `periodSeconds`: How often (in seconds) to perform the probe.
 Default to 10 seconds.
 Minimum value is 1.
 - `timeoutSeconds`: Number of seconds after which the probe times out.
 Defaults to 1 second.
 Minimum value is 1.
 - `successThreshold`: Minimum consecutive successes for the probe to be considered successful after having failed.
 Defaults to 1.
 Must be 1 for liveness and startup probes because the container is restarted after the probe is failed.
 Minimum value is 1.
 - `failureThreshold`: After a probe fails `failureThreshold` times in a row, kubernetes considers that the overall check has failed and the container is not ready, healthy, or live.

+!!! note "Important Note"
+    Note that we have set the `initialDelaySeconds` to 70 seconds because we know that the app has a startup delay of 60 seconds.
+If we keep `initialDelaySeconds` value to a lower value (say 10 seconds) the container will keep restarting again and again because the startup probe would fail again and again.

 ```
 # Update deployment